Job & Family Services

 - Is familiar with and functions in accordance with the classification specifications and agency policies and procedures.

-- Presents self in a professional and culturally sensitive manner to co-workers, staff, other agency personnel and the public.
+- Presents self in a professional, ethical and culturally sensitive manner to co-workers, staff, other agency personnel and the public.

 - Returns phone calls and correspondence in a timely manner, adhering to agency policy and time frames.